 TGbk Editor: Change subclause 11.21.6.3.3 as follows (on page 39, 11bk Draft4.0):

 An unassociated ISTA that is capable of receiving a Transmit Power Envelope element as part of its FTM procedure shall set to 1 its TPE Update Capable subfield in the IFTMR frame.
-An RSTA that is capable of transmiting a Transmit Power Envelope element as part of the FTM procedure shall respond with an IFTM with the TPE Update Capable field set to 1, if the IFTMR frame included a TPE Update Capable subfield set to 1.
+An RSTA that is capable of transmiting a Transmit Power Envelope element as part of the FTM procedure shall respond with an IFTM frame with the TPE Update Capable field set to 1, if the IFTMR frame included a TPE Update Capable subfield set to 1.

 An associated ISTA shall set the TPE Update Capable subfield to 0.

-An RSTA that set the TPE Update Capable subfield to 1, shall include at least one Transmit Power Envelope element in IFTM frames and LMR frames.
-When one or more Transmit Power Envelope element is included in an IFTM or LMR frame, the Transmit Power Envelope elements shall be the same as the ones carried in the Beacon and other managemanget frames transmitted by the RSTA and shall be ordered based on the corresponding rules for the Transmit Power Envelope element defined in 10.22.4 (Operation with the Transmit Power Envelope element).
+An RSTA that set the TPE Update Capable subfield to 1, shall include at least one Transmit Power Envelope element in the following frames:

+The Transmit Power Envelope elements are included in the IFTM frame, and shall be the same as the ones carried in the Beacon and other managemanget frames transmitted by the RSTA.

+Additionally, if there is a change in the regulatory and local maximum transmit power that leads to a change in the Transmit Power Envelope elements carried in the Beacon and other management frames, the RSTA shall include updated Transmit Power Envelope elements in at least five consecutive LMR frames. (#R1-14)